This post may contain affiliate links. Please read our disclosure policy.

 Why This Brown Butter Banana Bread Works

-• Sour cream keeps the loaf extra soft and moist
+• Sour cream keeps the loaf ultra moist for 3-4 days

 Ingredients for this banana loaf